emiago/diago/README.md

 - Media: RTP/UDP, Webrtc

 **NOTE: This API design is WIP and no PRs are accepted, but issues or feature requests are welcome**

+# Why it exists

+Due to experience development of VOIP services is slow or it was full workarrounds.
+Lot of this needs to be maintained or extended in low level languages  or as alternative you need to build services arround frameworks like Asterisk.
+Of course second approach adds scalling problem.
+Nowdays also there is requirement to also deal more closely with media(audio) so the more abstractions you have, maintance and arhitecture becomes complext.

+Diago is build with GO language and we are keeping well optimized sip and media stack to have performance and low GC latency.
+Major win is Go offers fast development speed and memory safety.

 # Getting started